 Learning outcomes are the lawyering skills that students are expected to obtain through the completion of a legal education.
-Consistent with ABA Standards, upon completion of a J.D. degree, graduates of the Pacific McGeorge School of Law will demonstrate mastery of the following student learning outcomes at the level needed for admission to the bar and effective and ethical participation in the legal profession as an entry level attorney.
+Consistent with ABA Standards, upon completion of a J.D. degree, graduates of the McGeorge School of Law will demonstrate mastery of the following student learning outcomes at the level needed for admission to the bar and effective and ethical participation in the legal profession as an entry level attorney.
+These learning outcomes also apply to the LL.M. students.

 Each student will